cppservergit/apiserver/README.md

 }
 ```

 API-Server++ is a compact single-threaded epoll HTTP 1/1 microserver, for serving API requests only (GET/Multipart Form POST/OPTIONS), when a request arrives, the corresponding lambda will be dispatched for execution to a background thread, using the one-producer/many-consumers model.
+This way API-Server++ can multiplex thousands of concurrent connections with a single thread dispatching all the network-related tasks

 ## Requirements